Probing homogeneity with standard candles: Introduction

 A more conservative idea is to consider that different probes do not measure the same $H_0$.
 In this spirit, inhomogeneous geometries have been tested with SNe data from the very start \cite{Zehavi1998,Giovanelli1999}, with perturbative \cite{Ichiki2015,Marra2013} and non-perturbative models like the Lema\^{i}tre-Tolman-Bondi (LTB) model \cite{Cosmai2013,Fanizza2014,Romano:2013kua,Romano:2009mr,Romano:2009ej,Chung:2006xh} or the swiss-cheese model \cite{Fleury2013,Giblin16}.
 However, viable models must explain not only the magnitudes of SNe, but also pass constraints from other cosmological probes \cite{Alexander2007,Biswas2010,Wojtak2013,Nicola2016,Romano:2009mr}.

-It has been shown that \cite{Romano:2016utn} local inhomogeneities could resolve the apparent tension as the distance to the last scattering surface is insensitive to local structures, while at low redshift the local estimation of $H_0$ can be strongly affected.
+It has been shown that \cite{Romano:2016utn} in the linear pertubative regime local inhomogeneities could resolve the apparent tension as the distance to the last scattering surface in negligibly affected by local structures, while at low redshift the local estimation of $H_0$ can be strongly affected.
+In the non perturbative regime the distance to the last scattering can be significantly affected by a local inhomogeneity, and in this case both the effects on local and large scale observations should be taken into account in order to determine if the tension can be partially resolved.
 In order to differentiate between the two measurements, from now on we denote the local value of the Hubble parameter as $H_0^{\rm loc}$, and the large scale value as $H_0^{\rm LS}$.

 The statistical estimation of how much the $H_0^{\rm loc}$ value could vary among different regions of the Universe due to inhomogeneities was studied in \cite{Turner} and more recently in \cite{Marra2013,Ben-Dayan:2014swa}, where it was shown that there could be an uncertainty on $H_0^{\rm loc}$ of the same order of its current experimental errors.
 Nevertheless it should be noted that all these ``cosmic variance'' analyses involve an angular average which may underestimate the effects of anisotropy of local structure.
 Anisotropic effects could in fact play an important role \cite{Romano:2016utn,Romano:2014iea,Bengaly:2015nwa} because of the anisotropic distribution of SNe, even if the angular average of the effects on $H_0^{\rm loc}$ is not large enough to explain the tension.